Thuridus/Big-Data/README.md

 cd my-database
 ```

-Create a deployment and deploy it to minikube
+Create a POD and deploy it to minikube
 ```
 kubectl apply -f my-mysql-deployment.yml
 ```